GetLuna/Documentation/translations.md

 # Language packs
-For an overview of language packs and how to install them, please see the <a href="customizing.php">customizing</a> page.
+For an overview of language packs and how to install them, please see the [customizing](customizing) page.

 ## Developing
 Until the official Luna Translation Center is finished, which will allow for translating the software online, language packs have to be created by hand.